Andrew9614/dick-spin-react/README.md

 # For Sam solution
 I am not so mad how might you think about me!
-I have a reasonable explanation for this app.
+I have a reasonable explanation about this app.